Elkantor/sc2api/README.md

 So be sure to install python 2.7 as well as the Visual C++ Build Environment (for windows).
 <br>
 Or follow the instructions listed here, to be sure to be able to use node-gyp as expected : [node-gyp instructions](https://github.com/nodejs/node-gyp).

-###  Getting started

-You will find all the documentation, with exemples, to quickly getting start in the [doc](https://github.com/Elkantor/sc2api/tree/master/doc) folder.

-For exemple, the [getting_start](https://github.com/Elkantor/sc2api/blob/master/doc/getting_start.md) file show you an exemple to quickly create a default bot (wich don't do anything, just sets up the parameters and launch the game with the default bot behavior).

 ## Licensing